VoynichLabs/SnakeBench/README.md

 - **Frontend (Next.js):** Provides a visual dashboard for game results.
 It pulls data via APIs to render leaderboards and ASCII-based match replays clearly showing the state of the board.

+## Phaser Replay Renderer

+A standalone Phaser 3 capture service lives in `phaser-renderer/` (Puppeteer + FFmpeg) for higher fidelity MP4 replays.
+See `phaser-renderer/README.md` for how to run it against `backend/completed_games/*.json`.

 ---

 Made with ❤️ by [Greg Kamradt](https://www.x.com/gregkamradt)